Cyphexl/placename-insights/docs/doc-final.md

 18    	BD	  23.684994 	  90.356331	  ...
 1.772 	 18.728447 	  4.625103 	  …..
 ```

-*Code - Output*

 ### Word to Vector

 To represent a single letter, we use a “one-hot vector” of size `<1 x n_letters>`.
 A one-hot vector is filled with 0s except for a 1 at index of the current letter, e.g. `"b" = <0 1 0 0 0 ...>`.

-To make a word we join a bunch of those into a 2D matrix `<line_length x 1 x n_letters>`.
+To make a word, we join a bunch of those into a 2D matrix `<line_length x 1 x n_letters>`.

-That extra 1 dimension is because PyTorch assumes everything is in batches - we’re just using a batch size of 1 here.
+That extra one dimension is because PyTorch assumes everything is in batches - we’re just using a batch size of 1 here.

 `BAD` may be converted to tensor like: